DARVO: What It Means, How It Works, and How to Respond

 Once they’ve denied your experience, they go on the offensive.
 The attack typically targets your character, your motives, or your credibility.

 “You’re always starting drama.”
 “You’re the one with the problem, not me.”
 “Everyone thinks you’re overreacting.”
 “You’re just trying to control me.”
+“You’ve been like this since your therapy started.”

 The attack doesn’t have to be loud or aggressive.
 Sometimes it’s delivered calmly, with a tone of concern: “I’m worried about you.
 This kind of paranoia isn’t normal.”
 Quiet attacks can be even more effective because they’re harder to identify as attacks.